fengidri/evhttp/Readme.md

 * -p: set the remote port.
 Default 80.

 ## global
-* -l: set the parallel num
-* -t: set the total request.
+* -n: set the total request.
 0 means not limit.
 Default is 1.
+* -x: set the parallel num
 * -r: set the recycle limit. when tagert the recycle limit. the url will restart. the arg of this is like 1000n, 1000k, 1000m. the last char set the type of recycle.